ericpruitt/sshfsexec/README.md

     commit bfd709906a5a5cc0f3788e342bbc47d7e6aa5a92
     mydwm.git$

-That is not a particularly convincing example, so let's run `git --version` inside the SSHFS volume and run the same command again in my home directory:
+That is not a particularly convincing example.
+Let us compare `git --version` executed inside the SSHFS volume and the home directory:

     mydwm.git$ git --version
     git version 1.7.1